-The Council will continue to provide compliance assistance to facilities that generate hazardous waste while inspecting small quantity generators.
+The Council will continue to assist counties by providing compliance assistance to facilities that generate hazardous waste while inspecting small quantity generators.
 The Council will notify businesses when hazardous waste collection events and compliance assistance workshops are scheduled.

 Economic Development